John Russell, 6th Duke of Bedford: Family

 The Duchess of Bedford was a great patroness of the arts, and had a longstanding relationship with the painter Sir Edwin Landseer, a man twenty years her junior.
 The Bedfords' marriage was nevertheless considered to be a very happy one.

-Bedford was succeeded by his eldest son from his first marriage, Francis.
-The Duchess of Bedford died in February 1853, aged 71.
+Glen Feshie

+In 1818, the Duke and Duchess of Bedford leased the Invereshie shootings in Badenoch from George Macpherson Grant of Ballindalloch, beginning a lifelong sporting association with Glen Feshie.
+The Duke built a timber shooting lodge (his 'shooting box') at Ruigh Fionntaig in the upper glen.
+In 1829, the Bedfords moved to the Mackintosh shootings on the east side of the glen, making the Doune House of Rothiemurchus their base.
+While there, the Duke's main focuses were the breeding of livestock and the collection of botanical specimens.

 Bedford Lodge

 In 1823 the 6th Duke of Bedford was looking for a house in London and took the lease of one of the seven houses designed and built by John Tasker on Campden Hill, Kensington, for the sum of £5,250.
 The lodge, previously occupied by General Sir John Fraser and then a Major Colegrave, was a simple Regency villa.
 The Duke employed his architect Jeffry Wyatt, who had worked for him on Woburn Abbey, to enlarge the villa.
 After these developments were completed, for several years Bedford Lodge was valued more highly for rating purposes than Holland House.
 After the Duke's death in 1839, the Dowager Duchess continued to live at Bedford Lodge and made it a famous centre for social gatherings.
 Duchess of Bedford's Walk in Kensington is named in her honour.
 Shortly after her death in 1853, it was taken by the eighth Duke of Argyll, who renamed the house Argyll Lodge and kept it until his death in 1900.